 Our conversation got me thinking about how I represent myself on here, and how important it is to me that I stay true to myself and not fall down the trap of trying to fit into that box.
 I certainly feel the pressure and for ages I thought I had to be an expert in certain things in order to talk about them.
 I’m no make-up or beauty guru, but I have products I like using and want to share.
 It’s more about just being genuine about my experiences.
 We put so much pressure on ourselves I think, to do what other people are doing so we can feel like we’re doing it right… for me, that’s especially true when it comes to blogging.

 I think for the most part, I represent myself pretty truly, but that doesn’t mean I don’t feel the pressure to fit myself into this world of perfect hair and makeup.
 I’m more comfortable in jeans and a t-shirt, and I have yet to find a cute wrap dress that can accommodate my ample bosom.
-I am overweight, I have fat rolls, and my thick thighs that chafe when it’s hot out (ugh).
+I am overweight, I have fat rolls, and thick thighs that chafe when it’s hot out (ugh).
 My hair is a constant battle against dry scalp and frizz, and tends to look more wild than perfectly quaffed.
 That is my reality and I’m proud to represent it!
 Sometimes though, I just need a little reminder… So, hello!
 This is the real me!

 One of the reasons I love reading blogs is because they offer some really great inspiration, whether it’s food, travel or fashion.
 I love seeing my fellow bloggers post great snaps on Instagram, I love finding new beauty trends and exploring places I’m keen to visit.
 My time off has been so good for reminding me why I want to keep on blogging, and why it’s so important that I stay true to my voice.
 This new phase hopefully continues to embody that!
 So here it is: new blog, new content, same me, exactly as I am!